Crich: Memorial tower

-The memorial tower ('Crich Stand') was completed in 1923 as a memorial to the 11,409 soldiers from the Sherwood Foresters Regiment who died in World War I, a dedication that was later extended to include World War II.
+The memorial tower (Crich Stand) was originally erected in 1923 as a memorial to the 11,409 soldiers from the Sherwood Foresters regiment who died during the First World War, a dedication that was later extended to include the Second World War.
 It was built on an limestone outcrop above the village, at an altitude of 1000 ft above sea level.
 The location is symbolic because it is widely visible across, and gives views of, both of the two counties from which the regiment was raised (Nottinghamshire and Derbyshire).
 It is the destination of an annual pilgrimage on the first Sunday in July.

-Besides the main dedication, two further plaques dedicate the memorial to those who died serving in the Sherwood Foresters regiment from 1945 to 1970, and to those who died serving the Worcestershire and Sherwood Foresters Regiment from 1970 to 2007 and the Mercian Regiment since 2007.
+Besides the main dedication, two further commemorative plaques dedicate the memorial to those who died serving in the Sherwood Foresters regiment from 1945 to 1970, and to those who died serving the Worcestershire and Sherwood Foresters Regiment from 1970 to 2007 and the Mercian Regiment since 2007.
 A nearby small plaque is dedicated to Brigadier J.H.M.
 Hackett, 'Last Colonel The Sherwood Foresters 1965 – 1970 and First Colonel The Worcestershire and Sherwood Foresters Regiment'.